Botspot/vdesktop/README.md

     umount -fl /media/pi/vdesktop
     losetup -d "$LOOP"
 #### What if you want graphics?
+This is even harder.
+Launch Xephyr from a host's terminal, then connect to it from within the guest.

+From a terminal running on the host system:

+    Xehpyr :1

+A black window will appear.
+Assuming you've already ran the necessary `systemd-nspawn` command and logged in as user pi, to make the container/guest system connect to the Xephyr window, run this in the guest's console:

+    export DISPLAY=:1
+    /usr/bin/startlxde-pi

+If the graphics look bad, you will have to restart certain services.
+From within the guest's console:

+    eval "pcmanfm --desktop --profile LXDE-pi; sleep 20; pcmanfm --desktop --profile LXDE-pi" & lxpanelctl restart
+    sleep 10
+    lxpanelctl restart

+#### What if you want everything to work automatically, without requiring any user interaction?
 This is *really hard*, and too long to post here.
+After all, it takes the entire vdesktop script to do this.
-But here's what it involves:
+Here's what it does:

  - A custom password file is mounted to the container to make sure the user pi's password is always `raspberry`.
  - `expect` logs in automatically to the console.
 It types in `pi` and `raspberry` so you don't have to.
  - After logging in, `/etc/profile` is run.
-Vdesktop mounted a custom version of that too, to start an X session from the inside.
+Vdesktop mounts a custom version of that too, to autostart an X session from the inside.
  - Meanwhile, a loop is running 100 times per second in the host, waiting until the container runs `lxsession`.
  - `Xephyr` opens when that loop triggers, (this is the VNC-style window), to allow the container's `lxsession` to connect to it.
  - Once Xephyr opens and the desktop loads, `clipboardsync` runs, to let you copy & paste text back and forth.
  - When you exit the container, and all of the above has to be safely dismantled and shutdown.
 Complex?
 You bet.
+ - On top of all that, `vdesktop` ensures dependencies are installed, detects any filesystem errors in the .img and asks permission to repair them, and performs a host of little bug fixes to make it Just Work™

 ## Directory Tree:
  - vdesktop/ - The main vdesktop folder.
 Located at /home/pi by default.